jzbrooks/vgo/readme.md

 The `checkVectorGraphic` task is also added, a verification counterpart that fails the build if any vector graphic is not fully shrunk (without modifying any files)

+> [!NOTE]
+> Optimization doesn't always reach a fixed point in one pass, so a graphic `shrinkVectorGraphic`
+> just wrote can still shrink a little on the next run.
+Run `shrinkVectorGraphic` until it stops
+> changing files before relying on `checkVectorGraphic` to pass.

 To incorporate the plugin in your build, configure maven central plugin resolution:
 ```groovy
 pluginManagement {